Freeganism: Squatting

 Just as freegans argue food waste should be recovered and redistributed, many argue that unoccupied buildings are a form of "waste" to be reclaimed.
 Squatting was widespread in Western Europe as well as parts of the United States in the 1980s and 1990s, and activists used squatted buildings not only for housing but also to create community centers, pirate radio stations, or free schools.
 A widespread crackdown by municipalities closed many squats and legalized the remainder in the 1990s—the moment when freeganism was emerging—and so it is thus difficult to know how many people are involved in this activity.
 While research with freegans consistently shows that they endorse squatting, in practice, freegan living situations vary, ranging from trading work for rent to traditional home ownership.

 Working less

 Working less is another component of freeganism.
 Freegans oppose the notion of working for the sole purpose of accumulating material items.
-They claim that their need to work is reduced by only purchasing the basic necessities and acquiring the remainder for free from the garbage.
+They argue that their need to work is reduced by only purchasing the basic necessities and acquiring the remainder for free from the garbage.
 According to freegans, not working frees up additional time for political action while avoiding tasks they see as sacrificing valuable time to "take orders from someone else, stress, boredom, monotony, and in many cases risks to physical and psychological well-being".
 As with squatting, however, the degree of concordance between freegan ideology and practices is variable.
 In surveys, self-described freegans vary from reporting working only irregularly, working consistently in social justice organizations, and being employed in more conventional, "capitalist" occupations.